 Book Order: Chronological

-Complete?: No, Wounded Dance, will be published April 2017
+Complete?: No, Tender Dance, will be published May 2017

 Genre: New Adult, Contemporary, Romance, Drama, Dancer

 **This post was originally posted as a Blog Tour review of the first book of the series.
 It has now been updated to include the newest publications in the series.**

 Why I Picked it Up / My Expectations:

 I’ll admit that at first, I picked this one thinking that our lead, Livia, was in a wheelchair because she teaches ballet to girls who are.
 Turns out, that isn’t the case (The Feeling of Forever by Jamie Howard does have this though) but the concept was still intriguing.
 I love when regular people fall in love with celebrities!
 And a romantic player from a reality TV show?
 I’m there.

 What I Liked:

 Even though you learn Livia’s secret within the first few chapters, there was still so much suspense to it!
 I found her past to be really intriguing.
 Why is she so sheltered?
 Who are the key players involved?
 And what does it mean for the future?
 And when do we find out?
 This is a past that will be revealed over the next few installments.